volKate/rick_and_morty/README.md

 - On character image tap open details page +1
 - Tap on heart icon makes it red +1
 - Tap on heart icon adds episode to "Favourites", next tap on same icon makes it blue outlined and removes episode from "Favourites" +3
+- Implement search by episode number +2
+- Filter: add ability to choose by which field episodes should be filtered (I implement by name and episode) +3

 ### Details page
 - Implment Details page +1